 - Do you cry when times get tough, or do you feel the emotion of a situation and then get on with life instead of breaking down into tears?

-- Do you become nervous or anxious in social environments, or are you always calm, confident and in control when around other people?
+- Do you feel nervous or anxious around attractive women, or are you always calm, confident and in control?